-For multi-dryer venting systems, the "AF" code means that your vent may be blocked or partially blocked or that the venting system is creating back pressure in excess of the maximum allowed.
+For multi-dryer venting systems, the "AF" code means that your vent may be blocked or partially blocked or that the venting system is creating back pressure in excess of the maximum allowable 0.6" (1.5 cm) water column.
 In this case, the engineering firm that designed the system should be consulted.